pkt-cash/pkt-docs/docs/mining/index.md

 * Flufpool: `http://noworries.tech/pool`

 You should test our daily earnings on each pool to see which one is best.
 Your mining revenue depends non how much each pool allocates towards announcement miners as well as how much hardware they are using in-house.

-## Multi-Pool Announcement Mining
-Announcement mining can be done into a single pool or multiple pools.
-When you announcement mine into multiple pools, you will be paid by each pool that you submit annoucements to.

-If you want to mine into multiple pools, you will need to update your software to the packetcrypt develop branch, as follows:

-    git clone https://github.com/cjdelisle/packetcrypt_rs --branch develop
-    cd packetcrypt_rs
-    ~/.cargo/bin/cargo build --release
-    ./target/release/packetcrypt ann -p <your_wallet_address> pool_1 pool_2 pool_3 pool_4

-pool_1 is the pool running the highest difficulty.
-If you notice problems, you can test listing the pools in a different order.
-The number of pools you mine into is at your discretion.
-If a pool is down or malfunctioning you will notice the pool is not mining at [100%] in your mining feed and you can choose to remove the under-performing or malfunctioning pool.

 ## Block Mining & Running a Pool
 Because each block miner must use as much bandwidth as all of the announcement miners *combined*,